Skip to main content

 That is the basic setup, and this simple process will allow you to easily set up content searches and view the data in your results.

-Element to Search - explained
+Element to Search Example

-For example, let's say we wanted to point some more internal links at our JavaScript crawling page.
+Let's say we wanted to point some more internal links at our JavaScript crawling page.
 If we search for the phrase 'javascript crawling' in the entire <html> or entire <body>, this will catch all the links in our top navigation panel:

 JavaScript Crawling in header